Mercedes A-Class hatchback

-The Mercedes A-Class diesel has the best fuel economy in its class
+The Mercedes A-Class diesel range returns impressive fuel economy

-Good to drive, but the Mercedes A-Class doesn’t engage its driver like the BMW 1 Series
+Good to drive, but the Mercedes A-Class doesn’t engage its driver like a BMW 1 Series

-Sloping roofline makes Mercedes A-Class feel less spacious than it is
+Compact shape makes the Mercedes A-Class feel less spacious than rivals

 Mercedes A-Class offers five-star safety and decent build quality